Dealin' with Gallstones: How I Handled It and Some Tips

 Reduce cholesterol intakeCut back on high-cholesterol foods like red meat, organ meats, and eggs to lower your risk of problems.

-Exercise regularlyRegular exercise helps to maintain a healthy weight and improve cholesterol levels.
-Aim for at least 30 minutes of moderate-intensity exercise most days of the week.
+Exercise regularlyRegular exercise helps you stay at a good weight and keeps your cholesterol in check.
+Try to fit in at least 30 minutes of moderate activity most days of the week.

 Limit alcohol consumptionDrinking a lot can up your chances of trouble.
 Ladies, one drink daily; guys, two max.